julianthome/prex/README.md

 # Usage

-prex can be used as a standalone command line tool and as a library.
+prex can be used as a standalone command line tool or as a library.

 ## Standalone